pyratemp

 It's extremely easy to use in Python, well documented and produces good error-messages (incl. line- and column-position) when there is an error in a template.

-Additionally, it's extensible and it's code is quite small and readable.
+Additionally, it's extensible and its code is quite small and readable.

 [1]or: "pseudo-sandboxed" Python expressions, see Evaluation